SuryaCS719/SuryaCS719/README.md

 ## 🔭 About Me

 - 🎓 Incoming Master's student in Computer Science and Engineering at UC Santa Cruz.
-- 💻 Experienced in full-stack development with a focus on JavaScript, React, Node.js, and MongoDB.
+- 💻 Experienced in full-stack development with a focus on MERN Stack.
 - 🧠 Passionate about solving algorithmic problems and designing scalable web applications.
 - 🌱 Currently exploring cloud technologies (AWS, Azure) and machine learning.
 - 👯 Open to collaborating on exciting projects and learning from others.